 What equipment and technology is involved to establish an ITSP business?

 Setting up an Internet Telephony Service Provider (ITSP) business requires choosing suitable technology and equipment.
-There are lots of open source software solutions available that can make your life easier.
-But choosing right hardware solely depends on whether you are going to target the residential or business market.
+There are lots of open-source software solutions available that can make your life easier.
+But choosing the right hardware solely depends on whether you are going to target the residential or business market.
 It also depends on what features you want to offer to your customers and what number of subscribers you want to support.

 Digital telecom services eliminate the costs associated with traditional phone services and allow individuals or companies to make substantial cost savings with no loss of quality.
-With a general knowledge of ICT it is a relatively straightforward manner to set-up an ITSP business.
+With a general knowledge of ICT, it is a relatively straightforward manner to set up an ITSP business.

 Road map to establish an ITSP business

 There are three stages to consider when setting up as an ITSP.
 These are certain choices over which VoIP platform or switch to using, which VoIP carrier to choose, and the selection of end-user equipment.

 Firstly, you will require a VoIP platform or switch.
 A lot of companies today customize an open-source solution such as OpenSER or OpenSIPS.
 These solutions provide scalability and fault tolerance.
 Under the hood, you can use any media server of your choice e.g. Asterisk or FreeSWITCH.
 The cost associated with using these open-source solutions is dependent on what type of customization you perform.
 If require extensive customizations, then you may consider hiring a dedicated professional.
 Another important cost-related decision would be that how much space and processing power you need.
 For this purpose, you may have to rent some space at a data center.
 You may need to consider redundant servers for 24/7 availability.